Below are questions we often gets asked. If you have further questions or cannot locate the answer to your problem, we’ll be happy to assist.

-Once you are ready to enroll in a course you may call us on 1 800.537.6937 (during business hours Monday – Friday, 08:30 – 17:00) or use the Course Registration form on this website.
+Once you are ready to enroll in a course you may call us at 1 800.537.6937 (during business hours Monday – Friday, 0830 – 1700 eastern time) or use the Course Registration form on this website.
 The form can be used at any time.
 On the form, please indicate the best time for a representative to contact you and someone will reach out within one business day to complete the registration process.

 Can access to a DispatchU course be extended?

-On enrollment to an online course students are given at least thirty days to complete the program.
-At the end of this time, if a student has not completed all the required components, he or she will be prevented from continuing.
+On enrollment in an online course, students are given at least thirty days to complete the program.
+At the end of this time, if a student has not completed all of the required components, he or she will be prevented from continuing.
 If you believe you may not be able to complete a course within the time allowed due to unforeseen circumstances, please contact us to see if we can assist before the expiry occurs.
-Requests to extend the completion time for courses that have expired may be subject to an extension fee.
+Requests to extend the completion time for expired courses may be subject to an extension fee.